semanux/website/_posts/2021-02-18-raphaels-defends-phd.md

 ---
-title: Raphael defends his PHD thesis
+title: Raphael defends his PHD Thesis
 lang: en
 preview_alt: 'Photo from the defense showing a screen and Raphael in the front.'
 ---